zemian/learn-wordpress/readme.md

 This repo contains [WordPress](https://wordpress.org) source and docs for learning purpose.

+NOTE: WordPress 5.5.3 requires PHP 7 (PHP 8 will give you errors at home page!)

 ## Setup Database

 Here are instruction on how to create a database called `wordpressdb`